Guest Author LEIGH RUSSELL

 JON FOYT

-Striving for new heights on the literary landscape, following careers in radio, commercial banking, and real estate, Jon Foyt began writing novels with his late wife, Lois.
-He holds a degree in journalism and an MBA from Stanford and a second masters in historic preservation from the University of Georgia.
-A marathon runner (60 completed) and prostate cancer survivor, Jon, 81, is active in an adult retirement community near San Francisco.
+Striving for new heights on the literary landscape, along with his late wife Lois, Jon Foyt began writing novels 20 years ago, following careers in radio, commercial banking, and real estate.
+He holds a degree in journalism and an MBA from Stanford and a second masters degree in historic preservation from the University of Georgia.
+Jon is 81 years old, an octogenarian prostate cancer survivor, a marathon runner (60 completed), hiker, and political columnist.
+He currently resides in a large active adult retirement community near San Francisco.
+Jon Foyt is the successful author of 11 fiction books.

 WEBSITE TWITTER